 Dr. Allen Curreri, an experienced sales and management professional in the healthcare industry, has dedicated the bulk of his Doctor of Philosophy (Ph.D.) research to clinical decision making.
 Allen’s background in capital equipment and pharmaceutical sales inspired him to seek out why physicians make the treatment decisions they make— and how we can supply the training and ongoing education that they need.

-Allen recently earned his Ph.D. in Management at the Weatherhead School of Management at Case Western Reserve University, one of the top research schools in the nation.
-The common thread throughout Allen’s research is the mindfulness of physicians when they decide to take a certain action (or to not take a certain action) in a specific situation.
+Allen earned his Ph.D. in Management at the Weatherhead School of Management at Case Western Reserve University, one of the top research schools in the nation.
+He was recently awarded a post-graduate fellowship from the same institution, and will continue his research into how mindfulness, technology, and eating habits impact physicians who work in American emergency rooms.
+Allen intends to further study how a physician’s mindfulness influences their decision-making when they decide to take a certain action (or to not take a certain action) during certain situations.

 There are a variety of internal and external factors that affect physicians’ decisions in emergency situations: internally, physicians must grapple with extremely time-sensitive and high-stress issues for the well-being of their patients; externally, they may face pressure from their facility to skew a certain way or to try to save time and/or money.
 When outside tools (e.g. computers) are unavailable, a physician’s general mindfulness in the face of these factors is the sole influencer on their choice.

 Yet despite this common thread among physicians around the world, there is a lack of common curriculum for mindfulness training within medical facilities.
 As new technologies are subsidized by the government and healthcare costs rise, patient death rates remain largely unaffected– and Allen Curreri is dedicating his career to determining a potential combative force via a standardized clinical decision-making training system.